Stair Books Building Codes Stair Articles Stair Don'ts Pictures World Stairways Tools Treads

 Steel Stairs

-Steel stairs are with out a doubt the strongest stairs with their greatest asset being that they take a while to burn or melt in a fire.
+Steel stairs are without a doubt the strongest stairs with their greatest asset being that they take a while to burn or melt in a fire.
 If there is a fire these stairs will hold up the best.
 Steel will out last any other material if maintained properly over time.

 Steel stairs are common in large building built from steel.
 These buildings would include your large skyscrapers and multi level building.
 Some steel stairs have cement treads attached to them or steel treads with cement poured in a steel step forming a nice tread to walk on.
 The combination of the steel and concrete make for a very effective set of stairs in a fire.